08volt/moa-replicationstudy/README.md

 RebelanceStream aims at dealing with both concpet drift and class imbalance using ADWIN and multiple models.
 When new samples arrives, they are added to a batch and one base learner is trained.

+ADWIN deals with conpet drifts detecting a warning with a first threshold and than confirming it if the change is bigger than a second threshold.
-When ADWIN detects a warning for a concept drift, the algorithm start collecting samples in a new batch called resetBatch.
-When the ADWIN detect the change 3 new learners are trained, one only with the resetBatch, one with the resetBatch balanced with SMOTE and one with the original Batch rebalanced with SMOTE.
+At the warning detection, the algorithm start collecting samples in a new batch called resetBatch.
+When the ADWIN confirm the change 3 new learners are trained, one only with the resetBatch, one with the resetBatch balanced with SMOTE and one with the original Batch rebalanced with SMOTE.
 The one with the better k-statistic is chosen to be the new learner and both the Batch and the resetBatch are emptied.

 ## Hoeffding Adaptive Tree
-All the above algorithms have been tested using 10 Hoeffding Adaptive Tree (HAT) as base learner The Hoeffding Tree is a tree based streaming classification algorithm that use the Hoeffding bound to decide if a leaf need to be splitted.
+All the above algorithms have been tested with an ensamble of 10 Hoeffding Adaptive Tree (HAT) as base learners.
+The Hoeffding Tree is a tree based streaming classification algorithm that use the Hoeffding bound to decide if a leaf need to be splitted.
-The Adaptive version uses an ADWIN to detect change and start building new trees.
+The Adaptive version (HAT) uses an ADWIN to detect change and start building new trees.
 As soon as there is evidence that the new tree is more accurate, the old tree is replaced.

 ## ESOS-ELM